When Is COVID-19 Compensable under New York Workers’ Compensation Laws?

 The New York Workers’ Compensation Board has made it possible for employees in New York City and the entire state to recover benefits for job-related COVID-19 exposure and illness, but filing a claim and receiving benefits can be challenging without the help of an experienced attorney.
 At Schotter Millican, LLP, our New York City COVID-19 workers’ compensation lawyers are prepared to answer your questions and provide the highly personalized and detailed information you need to move forward.
 We can assist you with every aspect of your claim so that you can focus on your physical recovery.

 Our multilingual staff offers services in English, Spanish, Polish, and Russian.
-We also have a full team of professional videographers who accompany our clients at their independent medical examinations (IMEs) at no additional cost.
+We also educate our clients about the role of videography in injury cases.
+We introduce them to the rules and benefits of video recording IMEs as part of their case strategy at no additional cost.
 This helps ensure that workers’ compensation doctors remain honest and protects your rights against the interests of your employer’s insurance company.

 We invite you to reach out to our team today to learn more about your legal rights and options; call (718) 550-0610 or contact us online for a free case review.